linuxgurugamer/EditorExtensionsRedux/GameData/EditorExtensionsRedux/README.md

 ##
 ##

+3.3.17
+	Updated for 1.4.1
+	Added ClickThroughBlocker as a  hard dependency

 3.3.16
 	Removed compound part check, was not working
 	Hotkeys no longer trigger while text input field has focus